 - Poor Mums having a ton of children solely for the benefits/for free housing

 - Middle class Mums all being depressed/disinterested in their children

 - Young women having abortions “as a form of contraception”

 … And so it goes on.
 I’ve written before the Mother character is represented extraordinarily badly by the spec writer – SO SORT IT OUT MOFOS.

+So check your work for these stock characters.
 Not for me.
 I get paid to read your screenplay, no matter what you do.